bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

   roles_path    = /etc/ansible/roles

-And also change hash_behaviour to merge, as this is the most interesting algorithm:
+And also change hash_behaviour to merge, as this is the most interesting and mandatory algorithm for us:

 .. code-block:: text